pantamit2003/Movie-Analysis/README.md

 4. Excel Text to Columns Transformation: Is transformation ke liye Excel ke Text to Columns feature ka istemal kiya gaya hai, jisse data ko alag-alag columns mein split kiya ja sakta hai.

+# Question to Answer
+1. How many unique release years are there for movies?

+2. Which release year has the highest number of movie releases?

+3. In which month were the most movies released?

+4. Which country has the highest number of movies?

+5. From which country has the highest revenue been generated?

+6. How many movies have the minimum budget and how many have the maximum budget?

+7. How many movies have the minimum domestic gross and how many have the maximum domestic gross?

+8. Which movie has the highest domestic gross?

+9. Which movie has the highest worldwide gross?

+10. TOP 3  movie  that had the highest budget?

+11. TOP 3 movie that  had the lowest budget?

+12. What is the total budget of all movies released in 1994?

+13. How many movies were released in India?

+14. How many movies have a budget greater than $50,000,000?

+15. Which movie has the highest rating?

+16. How many movies that have rating greater than 8.8 IMDB, with their world wide collection